sebstryczek/web__react-redux-postcss-webpack-hot/README.md

 5. Firebase

 ## Why?
-I created it just to learn how this technologies work together.
+I created it just to learn how these technologies work together.

 ## How?
 ### Instalation